MicrosoftDocs/architecture-center/docs/example-scenario/data/data-warehouse.md

 ## Considerations

-The technologies chosen meet the company's requirements for scalability and availability, while helping them control costs.
+The technologies in this architecture were chosen because they met the company's requirements for scalability and availability, while helping them control costs.

 * The [massively parallel processing architecture](/azure/sql-data-warehouse/massively-parallel-processing-mpp-architecture) of SQL Data Warehouse provides scalability and high performance.
 * SQL Data Warehouse has [guaranteed SLAs](http://azure.microsoft.com/support/legal/sla/sql-data-warehouse/v1_0/) and [recommended practices for achieving high availability](/azure/sql-data-warehouse/sql-data-warehouse-best-practices).